Learn ›

 - Observe for any changes in appetite, energy level, stool consistency, or behavior

-- If your dog shows sensitivity (unusual drowsiness, soft stool), hold at this dose for an additional week before increasing
+- If your dog shows sensitivity (unusual drowsiness, soft stool), hold at this amount for an additional week before increasing

 Phase 2: Escalation (Days 8–14)